KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 ### [MMM-SolaxPV by KayosPi](https://github.com/KayosPi/MMM-SolaxPV)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
-2. No compatible or wrong license field in 'package.json' or LICENSE file.
-Without that, we can't use an image.
-3. Repository name and main js file name is not the same.
+2. Repository name and main js file name is not the same.
-4. Recommendation: Found `require("https")` in file `node_helper.js`: Replace `https` with the scoped import `node:https`.
+3. Recommendation: Found `require("https")` in file `node_helper.js`: Replace `https` with the scoped import `node:https`.
-5. Recommendation: The README seems not to have an update section (like `## Update`).
+4. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
-6. Recommendation: The README seems to have a config example without a trailing comma.
+5. Recommendation: The README seems to have a config example without a trailing comma.
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
-7. Recommendation: The README seems to have incorrect clone instructions.
+6. Recommendation: The README seems to have incorrect clone instructions.
 Please check the URL.
-8. Recommendation: There is no CHANGELOG file.
+7. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-9. Recommendation: There is no CODE_OF_CONDUCT file.
+8. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-10. Recommendation: There is no dependabot configuration file.
+9. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-11. Recommendation: No ESLint configuration was found.
+10. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).

 ### [MMM-Soliscloud by dekinet](https://github.com/dekinet/MMM-Soliscloud)